 New for 2016!

-Joining VERA 2016 provides access to the best voter education resources we have culled over the years, as well as a brand new online voter guide developed from adult students' questions!
-In June, candidates are being invited to respond to our questions, and the guide will be available here on July 1.
-It will be continually updated over the summer as the candidate responses come in.
+Joining VERA 2016 provides access to the best voter education resources we have culled over the years, as well as a brand new online voter guide developed from adult students' questions.
+See our questions, access the guide, or use this lesson plan if your candidates have not participated!

 Why should you join VERA?